To retire in Portugal means elevating your lifestyle for the years that matter most! Here’s our complete guide.

 What are the taxes for retirees in Portugal?

+The Portuguese government plays a crucial role in creating favorable tax conditions for retirees, aiming to attract more expatriates by offering competitive tax benefits.
 As of January 2024, the Non-Habitual Tax Regime has undergone changes after a decade of being super popular among retirees.
 You can read about the NHR Regime in Portugal Updates 2024 in this article.

 But does that mean you’ll spend thousands in taxes every month?
-Nope
+Nope.

 Portugal has an additional property tax, which is in addition to the council tax.
 However, this is only applicable if you own property worth €600,000 as an individual or €1.2 million as a couple.
 The tax rate of 0.7% is charged up to €1 million to €2 million for a couple.